kciredor/google-cloud-ghacks/hacks/ai-infra/solutions.md

 Always refer students to the [gHacks website](https://ghacks.dev) for the student guide: [https://ghacks.dev](https://ghacks.dev)

 > **Note** Students should **NOT** be given a link to the gHacks Github repo before or during a hack.
-The student guide intentionally does **NOT** have any links to the Coach's guide or the GitHub repo.
+The student guide intentionally does **NOT** have any links to the coaches guide or the GitHub repo.

-### Additional Coach Prerequisites (Optional)
+### Additional Coach Prerequisites

-_Please list any additional pre-event setup steps a coach would be required to set up such as, creating or hosting a shared dataset, or preparing external resources._
+Mandatory: ensure you go through LFS capacity planning, because this gHack uses GPUs.

 ## Google Cloud Requirements

 This hack requires students to have access to Google Cloud project where they can create and consume Google Cloud resources.
 These requirements should be shared with a stakeholder in the organization that will be providing the Google Cloud project that will be used by the students.

-_Please list Google Cloud project requirements._

-_For example:_

-- Google Cloud resources that will be consumed by a student implementing the hack's challenges
-- Google Cloud permissions required by a student to complete the hack's challenges.

-## Suggested Hack Agenda (Optional)

-_This section is optional.
-You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
-For example:_

-- Sample Day 1
-  - Challenge 1 (1 hour)
-  - Challenge 2 (30 mins)
-  - Challenge 3 (2 hours)
-- Sample Day 2
-  - Challenge 4 (45 mins)
-  - Challenge 5 (1 hour)
-  - Challenge 6 (45 mins)
+Students will need access to a working and unrestricted GCP environment.
+With gHacks this is typically provided by Qwiklabs, powered by LFS.
+They'll need to bring their own laptops with un-firewalled access to *.qwiklabs.com and *.google.com.

 ## Repository Contents

-_The default files & folders are listed below.
-You may add to this if you want to specify what is in additional sub-folders you may add._

 - `README.md`
-  - Student's Challenge Guide
+  - Students Challenge Guide
 - `solutions.md`
-  - Coach's Guide and related files
+  - Coaches Guide
-- `./resources`
-  - Resource files, sample code, scripts, etc meant to be provided to students.
-(Must be packaged up by the coach and provided to students at start of event)
 - `./artifacts`
   - Terraform scripts and other files needed to set up the environment for the gHack
-- `./images`
-  - Images and screenshots used in the Student or Coach's Guide

 ## Environment